-HI works in Mozambique to improve access to and the quality of education for children with disabilities.
-The organisation also promotes the inclusion of marginalised and disabled persons in society by building the capacities of two Information, Guidance and Social Support Centres which notably facilitate access for people with disabilities to social welfare mechanisms.
+In Mozambique, HI works to improve access to and ensure the quality of education for children with disabilities.
+The programme also promotes reproductive and sexual health for teenagers, including young people with disabilities.

 Actions in process

 HI Mozambique promotes access to quality education for children with disabilities.
 It assesses teachers’ training needs and proposes complementary modules on inclusive education.
 The programme works directly with schools to make them fully inclusive and demonstrate the positive impact of a system that includes and encourages children with disabilities.
 It also carries out repairs and renovation on schools damaged by natural disasters.